top of page

 Plan Rules:

-• Eligibility: All full-time employees working 50% of full-time hours based on job category (minimum of 15 hours/week), spouse and children up to age 26 (Dependent care children up to age 13)
+• Eligibility: Eligible full-time employees (as described within the Eligibility section of this guide), spouse and dependent children up to age 26 (Dependent Care children up to age 13)

 • Coverage through MedCom